Blackfell/loki-docker/README.md

 ## Warning!

 This is a seriously messed up docker implementation of [the original Loki tool](https://insinuator.net/tag/loki/).
 Why?
-Well because it's been wresdtled into a container and still needs to function, it has been configured to run in privileged mode with full host network access and a valid xorg magic cookie.
+Well because it's been wrestled into a container and still needs to function, it has been configured to run in privileged mode with full host network access and a valid xorg magic cookie.

 Only a foolish person would run a tool this way, so you probably shouldn't download, run or use this implementation, because it's risky, may break.
 It is up to you to decide if you want to continue here, or to go an install Loki yourself, which will be safer and give you hours of quality entertainment.
 All packages have been pulled directly from [the upstream Loki developers](https://insinuator.net/tag/loki/), you should be able to rebuild downloading these yourself.